cameronpoe/moller_rfsoc_fw/README.md

-# MOLLER RFSoC4x2 BCM Overlay
+# MOLLER BCM Receiver Project

-This repo forks the RFSoC-PYNQ Multi-Tile Synchronization Overlay to provide an overlay to readout the RFSoC4x2 for BCM measurements for the MOLLER experiment at Jefferson Lab.
+This repo forks the RFSoC-PYNQ Multi-Tile Synchronization Overlay to provide firmware and software for use in the receiver for BCM readout in MOLLER.
+The repo contains everything needed to a) work on the firmware and create the bitstream and b) create a board image.
+Currently, only option a) is at a working stage right now.

-## Rebuilding the bitstream
+## Firmware

-Currently, the flow for rebuilding the bitstream is to go into boards/RFSoC4x2/build_mts/ and run `make rebuild_tcl_new`.
-This rebuilds the tcl file for the full board and also for the out-of-context FIR compiler IP.
-However, one still needs to go into the output, `mts_MOLLER.tcl` and comment out the block of code after the comment `Import local files from the original project`.
-This can be replaced with `source ./mts_MOLLER_fir_compiler_0.tcl`.
+The firmware lives in the `boards` directory.
+For the RFSoC4x2, the project directory is `boards/RFSoC4x2/build_mts/`.
+From that directory you can run various `make` commands.
+The main ones to know are `make rebuild_tcl`, which recreates necessary `.tcl` files if you edit the project in the GUI (these are what you store in version control), and `make moller`, which creates the bitstream.
+I will update this section more later with more instructions.

 <img src="./images/AMD_Zynq_RFSoC.png" width="33%"/>